mietek/pol/README.md

 Of course NEXT<sub>I</sub> must know where to find the next entry.
 Here the virtual computer analogy is extended by the addition of an instruction counter.
 If you define a field, preferably an index register, named IC it can act exactly like an instruction counter on a real computer.
 It identifies the next entry to be executed, and must be advanced during execution.

-You can now see the complete operation of NEXT<sub>I</sub>: fetch the entry identified by IC, advance IC to the next enty, and return to the same point NEXT<sub>W</sub> does to execute the entry (or compile it, as the case may be).
+You can now see the complete operation of NEXT<sub>I</sub>: fetch the entry identified by IC, advance IC to the next entry, and return to the same point NEXT<sub>W</sub> does to execute the entry (or compile it, as the case may be).
 If you use definitions at all, you'll use them extensively.
 So NEXT<sub>I</sub> should be optimized at the cost of NEXT<sub>W</sub>.
 In particular, the code that executes (compiles) entries should be fallen into from NEXT<sub>I</sub> and jumped to from NEXT<sub>W</sub>.
 This saves one instruction (a jump) in the control loop using NEXT<sub>I</sub>.
 This can be 20% of the loop, apart from actually executing the entry's code, for a substantial saving.

 Now let's return to EXECUTE.
 Clearly, in addition to establishing NEXT<sub>I</sub> it must initialize IC.
 But first it must save IC.
 The process is analogous to a virtual-computer subroutine call.
 The obvious place to save IC is the return stack.
 Although it is used for other purposes, none of these conflict with such use.
 If one definition is executed from within another, it is clear the current IC must be saved.
 Otherwise the current value of IC is undefined.

 One more routine is involved in this process.
 The code executed for ";" must return from the definition.
 This means simply that it must restore IC from the return stack.
 However it must also restore the value of NEXT, which was set to NEXT<sub>I</sub> by EXECUTE.
 You might store the old value of NEXT in the return stack and let ";" recover it.
 Simpler, perhaps, is to let the undefined value of IC be zero, and act as a flag to restore NEXT to NEXT<sub>W</sub>.
 For while executing definitions, NEXT will always contain NEXT<sub>I</sub>.
 Only when returning from a definition that originated within the source text must NEXT<sub>W</sub> be reestablished.
 Since while executing source text IC is irrelevant, it might as well by useful in this limited way.

 That's all there is to it.
 The combination of EXECUTE, NEXT<sub>I</sub> and ";" provide a powerful and efficient subroutine facility.
-Notice that the code "executed" for a definition might actually be compiled, depending on the field STATE, as dicussed earlier.
+Notice that the code "executed" for a definition might actually be compiled, depending on the field STATE, as discussed earlier.
 Notice also that the entries executed by a definition might compile other entries.
 That is, one entry might deposit numbers in the dictionary, using DP.
 Thus although the fields IC and DP are similar in use, DP deposits entries and IC fetches them, they may both be in use at the same time.
 If you're short of index registers, don't try to combine them.

 #### 4.4.3 Conditions